 7 minute video showing Process Mineralogy '14 at the Vineyard Hotel

-Papers will be published as an unrefereed Proceedings on a USB Memory Stick, and selected papers will be published, after peer-review, in a special Process Mineralogy issue of Minerals Engineering journal.
+Papers have been published as an unrefereed Proceedings on a USB Memory Stick, and selected papers will be published, after peer-review, in a special Process Mineralogy issue of Minerals Engineering journal.

-The first keynote lecture "Reflections on the benefits and tasks ahead for Geometallurgy – from Metallurgist to Junior Miner at Pasinex Resources" will be given by Steve Williams of Pasinex Resources Ltd, Canada.
+The first keynote lecture "Reflections on the benefits and tasks ahead for Geometallurgy – from Metallurgist to Junior Miner at Pasinex Resources" was given by Steve Williams of Pasinex Resources Ltd, Canada.

 Steve Williams is the President, CEO and founder of Pasinex Resources Limited a company exploring and mining zinc in Turkey.
 Mr. Williams graduated with a Bachelor of Applied Science (Extractive Metallurgy) from the Western Australian School of Mines and an MBA from Tulane University.
 He has worked in the mining industry since 1976 in milling operations in Australia and Canada.
 He worked 20 years with SGS Lakefield Research in Canada and Chile in both metallurgical project management and business management, finally becoming Managing Director for SGS Canada, a company with about 1300 employees in Canada.
 Steve has authored many technical papers and in 2004 he became a CIM Distinguished Lecturer and in 2008 a CIM Fellow, for his work in geometallurgy.

-The second keynote lecture "Process Mineralogy: An essential booster of the Circular Economy" will be given by Eric Pirard of the University of Utah, USA.
+The second keynote lecture "Process Mineralogy: An essential booster of the Circular Economy" was given by Eric Pirard of the University of Liege, Belgium.

 Eric Pirard is professor of Mineral Resources at the Faculty of Engineering of the University of Liege.
 He is head of the GeMMe research group totalling about forty research engineers and PhD students.
 This group is active in characterisation, processing and beneficiation of mineral materials at any stage of their life cycle.
 He is also an active member and acts as education officer of the new European Knowledge Innovation Community on raw materials: EIT Raw Materials.
 This is a consortium of 120 members including major universities, research centres and industries all across Europe.
 EIT Raw Materials is the spearhead of Europe’s innovation in raw materials and the circular economy with a total budget of close to 3 billion euros to be spent in the period 2015-2022.